Nichevoya/phoenix/README.md

 # Phoenix

-## Disclamer

-This is a personnal project, it has no pretention of perfection.
-While the code found in Phoenix library is mostly done by myself but it also include code and knowledge found on internet on site such as [StackOverflow](https://stackoverflow.com/).

 ## High level C++ library

 Phoenix is a custom library that implement high level methods seen in other programming languages such as Python, or Flutter, while keeping low level accessibility to them.
 It also serves as a wrapper of my experience and my knowledge of C++, its goals is to be as reusable as possible.